-How to report changes in your business to HM Revenue and Customs (HMRC) and what to do if you want to cancel your registration.
+Find out what changes you need to report to HMRC, how to report them and what to if you want to cancel your registration.

 Changes you should report to HMRC

-You’ll need to notify HMRC if the details you’ve included in your application to register under the Money Laundering Regulations change or you discover that they’re incorrect.
-You must tell HMRC about changes:
+You’ll need to notify HMRC if your money laundering registration details change or you discover that they’re incorrect.
+For example, you must tell us about changes of:

-- to your business’s legal structure - for example if you used to be self-employed but now you’re a limited company
+- your legal structure - for example, if you were self-employed but now you’re a limited company

-- of the legal entity of the business owners, for example, if ownership changes from a partnership to a limited company
+- the legal entity of the business owners - for example, if ownership changes from a partnership to a limited company

-- of personnel in your business who have ‘fit and proper’ status
+- personnel in your business who have fit and proper status

 - criminal convictions for money laundering offences in your business